 What is COVES?

-COVES (“Collaboration for Ongoing Visitor Experience Studies”) is a system that provides for the ongoing collection of meaningful data about science center visitors, allowing museum leaders to make data-informed decisions, while providing relevant points of comparison within our industry.
+COVES (“Collaboration for Ongoing Visitor Experience Studies”) is a system that provides for the ongoing collection of meaningful data about museum* visitors, allowing museum leaders to make data-informed decisions, while providing relevant points of comparison within our industry.

 Why is it needed?